Judge wants Justice Department to detail decision on charging Infowars correspondent accused in Jan. 6 riot

 Even if he were a member of the media, Faruqui said, Shroyer’s actions constituted probable cause that he committed a crime.
 But, he wrote, “the Department of Justice appears to believe that it is the sole enforcer of its regulations.
 That leaves the court to wonder who watches the watchmen.”

-Prosecutors note that Jones and Shroyer both spoke at rallies in advance of the riot, repeating the false claim that election was stolen.
+Prosecutors note that Jones and Shroyer both spoke at rallies in advance of the riot, repeating the false claim that the 2020 election was stolen.
 In a video posted Jan.
-5, Shroyer asks, “Are we just going to sit here and become activists for four years or are going to actually do something about this?”
+5, Shroyer asks, “Are we just going to sit here and become activists for [four] years or are [we] going to actually do something about this?”

 In a letter to the court, prosecutors say guidelines protecting the media have been “scrupulously followed.”
 But the government said the Justice Department is not required to detail that process for the court.

-“Such inquiries could risk impeding frank and thoughtful internal deliberations within the Department about how best to ensure compliance with these enhanced protections for Members of the News Media,” wrote John Crabb, who leads the Criminal Division in the U.S. attorney’s office in Washington.
+“Such inquiries could risk impeding frank and thoughtful internal deliberations within the Department about how best to ensure compliance with these enhanced protections for Members of the News Media,” wrote John Crabb, who leads the Criminal Division of the U.S. attorney’s office in D.C.

 Faruqui said that response “misses the mark.”
 While conceding that “the Department of Justice retains the right to do what it wants with these regulations,” the judge noted that prosecutors “volunteered such information in the past without any demonstrable harm to its own deliberative process.”